Healthplan Spain

 • Income treaties between Spain and the U.S.

-State tax, by contrast, is based on residency, and can be shed if done correctly.
-Forty-one states and Washington, DC, collect income taxes every year, whilst nine states collect no income tax at all.
-Regardless of your state, it is important to fulfill your ongoing tax obligations in order to avoid problems or even fines and penalties.
+State tax, however, is based on residency—and can be shed if handled correctly.
+Forty-one states and Washington, DC, collect income tax; nine states do not.
+Compliance is essential to avoid penalties or audits.

 Healthcare differences: U.S. private plans vs. Spanish system

-Most U.S. private or employer-based health plans (including ACA plans) do not cover you outside the country long-term.
-Medicare does not apply overseas.
-Once you move to Spain, you will need valid health insurance that meets Spanish standards—particularly if you are applying for a visa or residency.
-Spain has a public health system (you may be eligible via convenio especial or work-based contributions).
-Many Americans opt for private health insurance in order to skip waiting times, choose English-speaking doctors, and meet visa requirements.
+Most U.S. private or employer health plans (including ACA plans) do not cover you long-term abroad.
+Medicare does not apply outside the U.S. In Spain, you will need valid health insurance that meets visa and residency requirements.
+Spain also has a public health system, although access depends on work contributions or the Convenio Especial.
+Many Americans choose private health insurance for faster access, English-speaking doctors, and visa compliance.

 Driver’s license issues when moving abroad

-If you move to Spain, you will, after a few months, need to switch to a Spanish license.
-In the meantime, your U.S. license might still be valid, if paired with an International Driving Permit (IDP).
-Most U.S. states require you to surrender your license if you no longer reside there.
-In California, using your old license after moving could actually violate residency laws or insurance requirements.
-Make sure to formally surrender if required.
+After moving to Spain, you will eventually need to switch to a Spanish license.
+Until then, your U.S. license may be valid if paired with an International Driving Permit (IDP).
+Most U.S. states require you to surrender your license once you no longer reside there.
+In California, continued use after relocation can violate residency or insurance rules.

 What about bank accounts and credit cards?

-Keeping your U.S. bank accounts while living in Spain is legal, but may trigger issues with FATCA reporting and state audits.
-If you continue to use cards tied to your old address, it could be seen as evidence of ongoing residency.
-Consider switching to international-friendly banks like Wise or Revolut—and update your address with all financial institutions.
+Keeping U.S. bank accounts while living in Spain is legal, but may trigger FATCA reporting and state residency questions.
+Continuing to use cards tied to a former state address may be interpreted as proof of ongoing residency.
+Consider switching to international-friendly banks like Wise or Revolut and update your address with all financial institutions.

 Student loans and IRS debts after moving

-• Do not leave loose ends—formally cancel/terminate everything.
+• Do not leave loose ends—cancel everything formally.

-• Document everything—save proof of deregistration and your new Spanish address.
+• Document everything—keep proof of deregistration and your Spanish address.

 Final tip: Consult a tax advisor familiar with international moves